1. Practice Experience Program – Specialist Stream Substantially Comparable Entry Policy

 - Evidence of current medical registration in the applicant’s current jurisdiction of practice and all details of any past or present:

-- Restrictions on or changes to their medical registration; and
+- Restrictions, conditions, suspensions and/or undertakings on or changes to their medical registration; and

 - Regulatory authority activity, whether in Australia or otherwise, that: